fabacab/data-structures-and-algorithms/README.markdown

 In addition to containing detailed inline code comments, each example is also formally documented using the best practices of the language in which the example code is written.
 Formal documentation means that the files, classes, class members, methods, functions, arguments of each function, and other relevant implementation details are accessible by tools that automatically generate a programmer's manual for how to use the class, method, or function implemented by the example.
 Each language has its own de-facto standard tool for this:

 * [JSDoc](http://usejsdoc.org/) is used for documenting the JavaScript code samples.
+* [Javadoc](https://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/index.html) is used for documenting the Java code samples.
 * [PHPDoc](https://phpdoc.org/) is used for documenting the PHP code samples.
 * [Plain Old Documentation (POD)](http://perldoc.perl.org/perlpod.html) format is used for documenting the Perl code samples.
 * [Google-style Python docstrings](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) are used for documenting the Python code samples.
 Additionally, the Python code samples embed [`doctest`s](https://en.wikipedia.org/wiki/Doctest) to show example usage and output.